Why a Notice of Intent to File Lien is Crucial

 Before you draft a notice of intent to file lien, you need to collect all the essential details.
 This step ensures that your notice is accurate and complete, which can prevent delays and disputes.

-- Contractor and Subcontractor Details: Include names and contact information for all contractors and subcontractors involved.
+Contractor and Subcontractor Details: Include names and contact information for all contractors, subcontractors, and the prime contractor involved.

 Having all this information at hand will make drafting the notice much easier and quicker.